Asset Transfer Rules and Medicaid

 - A child who is blind or disabled (the house does not have to be in a trust)

-Congress has created a very important escape hatch from the transfer penalty: the penalty will be “cured” if the transferred asset is returned in its entirety, or it will be reduced if the transferred asset is partially returned.
+Congress has created a very important escape hatch from the transfer penalty: the penalty will be “cured” if the transferred asset is returned in its entirety or reduced if the transferred asset is partially returned.
 However, some states are not permitting partial returns.

 At McClelland Law Firm, we believe that limiting our practice areas provides the greatest value to our clients.
 To us, value means providing exceptional service and efficient processes for each of our practice areas.